markmcf/jump.android/Docs/Jump_Integration_Guide.md

 ### Baseline Merge User-Interface

-In order to lower the JUMP SDK integration overhead the SDK provides a baseline user experience for the merge account flow.
+In order to lower the JUMP SDK integration overhead the SDK provides a baseline user experience (UX) for the merge account flow.
 You can use the baseline UX to get started exploring the feature.
-Later on, you can get more control over the UX by implementing your own UX, and using the headless APIs provided to interact with Capture.
+Later on, you can get more control over the UX by implementing your own UX, and using the headless API calls provided to interact with our User Registration solution.

-To invoke the baseline UX call `Jump.startDefaultMergeFlowUi(yourActivity, theOriginalSignInError, yourSignInResultHandler)`
+To invoke the baseline UX call:
+`Jump.startDefaultMergeFlowUi(yourActivity, theOriginalSignInError, yourSignInResultHandler)`

 ## Read and Modify the Account Record

+First, you need to know about the User Registration Schema, then you need to learn about Retrieving and User the User Registration Record Model.

-### Capture Schema Basics
+### User Registration Schema Basics

-Capture user records are defined by the Capture schema, which defines the attributes of the record.
+User Registration (Capture) user records are defined by the User Registration schema, which defines the attributes of the record.
 An attribute is either a primitive value (a number, a string, a date, or similar) an object, or a plural.

 Primitive attribute values are the actual data that make up your user record.
 For example, they are your user's identifier, or their email address, or birthday.

 Objects and plurals make up the structure of your user record.
-For example, in the default Capture schema, the user's name is represented by an object with six primitive values (strings) used to contain the different parts of the name.
+For example, in the default User Registration schema, the user's name is represented by an object with six primitive values (strings) used to contain the different parts of the name.
 (The six values are `familyName`, `formatted`, `givenName`, `honorificPrefix`, `honorificSuffix`, `middleName`.)
 Objects can contain primitive values, sub-objects, or plurals, and those attributes are defined in the schema.